GreyDGL/PentestGPT/README.md

 <!-- Common Questions -->
 ## Common Questions
 - **Q**: What is PentestGPT?
-  - **A**: PentestGPT is a penetration testing tool empowered by ChatGPT.
+  - **A**: PentestGPT is a penetration testing tool empowered by Large Language Models (LLMs).
 It is designed to automate the penetration testing process.
 It is built on top of ChatGPT and operate in an interactive mode to guide penetration testers in both overall progress and specific operations.
-- **Q**: Do I need to be a ChatGPT plus member to use PentestGPT?
+- **Q**: Do I need to to pay to use PentestGPT?
-  - **A**: You're recommended to use ChatGPT plus or GPT-4 API.
-PentestGPT relies on GPT-4 model for high-quality reasoning.
-Since there is no public GPT-4 API yet, a wrapper is included to use ChatGPT session to support PentestGPT.
-You may also use GPT-4 API directly if you have access to it.
+  - **A**: No. In general, you can use any LLMs you want, but you're recommended to use GPT-4 API.
 - **Q**: Why GPT-4?
-  - **A**: After empirical evaluation, we found that GPT-4 performs better than GPT-3.5 in terms of penetration testing reasoning.
+  - **A**: After empirical evaluation, we found that GPT-4 performs better than GPT-3.5 and other LLMs in terms of penetration testing reasoning.
 In fact, GPT-3.5 leads to failed test in simple tasks.
 - **Q**: Why not just use GPT-4 directly?
   - **A**: We found that GPT-4 suffers from losses of context as test goes deeper.
 It is essential to maintain a "test status awareness" in this process.
 You may check the PentestGPT design [here](./PentestGPT_design.md) for more details.
+- **Q**: Can I use local GPT models?
+  - **A**: Yes.
+We support local LLMs through GPT4ALL (but the performance is not comparable to GPT-4).
 - **Q**: What about AutoGPT?
   - **A**: AutoGPT is not designed for pentest.
 It may perform malicious operations.
 Due to this consideration, we design PentestGPT in an interactive mode.
 Of course, our end goal is an automated pentest solution.